You are here

 - Copy this letter into a Word document (or email), inserting your Representative's name and your name.
 Then print, sign, and mail!

 - If you are sending a postcard, copy the voice message text below.

 - Download the app Stance

 - Follow the instructions, holding down the pink button on the app, to leave the message below for your US Representative:

 I support the Marine Mammal Protection Act (MMPA), which provides vital protections to marine mammals in our oceans.
 Please oppose any legislation that would undermine or weaken this landmark law, including H.R.
 3133.
 Thank you."

 Give us 1 minute...

 - Donate to help us win this fight!
-WDC is heading to Washington D.C. for MMPA Lobby Day to meet with Representatives to ask them to stop H.R.
+WDC is working with a broad coalition of environmental groups to stop H.R.
 3133 and any other bills or amendments that aim to undermine or weaken this essential ocean conservation law.